-52 Scottish Fiscal Commission (2022) Scotland's Economic and Fiscal Forecasts - May 2022 (link)
+51 Scottish Fiscal Commission (2022) Scotland's Economic and Fiscal Forecasts - May 2022 (link)

-- 4.25 These changes meant that lower income taxpayers in Scotland paid slightly less than they would in the rest of the UK, while higher income taxpayers paid more.
-Overall, these policy changes raised additional income tax revenue from Scottish taxpayers. - 4.26 Since 2017-18, the Scottish Government has increased the higher rate threshold by less than it has risen in the UK, meaning more income in Scotland is taxed at the higher rate of 41 per cent.
-In 2022-23 those earning over £43,663 pay the higher rate in Scotland compared to those earning over £50,271 in the rest of the UK.
-These policy changes have further increased tax revenues in Scotland relative to the UK. - 4.27 The UK Government has announced a reduction in the basic rate of income tax in the rest of the UK to 19 per cent in 2024-25.53 This reduces income tax revenues in the rest of the UK, thereby reducing the income tax BGA and benefiting the net position.
-Our income tax forecast assumes the Scottish Government follows their current income tax policy and do not make a similar reduction in tax rates in Scotland.54 As a result, the net position is forecast to move back to a positive value in 2024-25. - 4.28 We do not account for changes in the personal allowance as a policy divergence as they apply in Scotland and the rest of the UK.
-We do however note the recent agreement between the UK and Scottish Government that the UK Government's policy to increase the personal allowance above inflation have had a spillover effect on Scottish income tax revenues.
-The two governments have agreed a payment of £375 million for the spillover covering 2017-18 to 2021-22, spillover amounts for future years have yet been agreed.
-55 This spillover has not been included in the net position or this analysis. - 4.29 We estimate that higher tax rates and the changes to the higher rate threshold in Scotland have added £847 million to the net position in Scotland in 2022-23, with most of this coming from Scottish Government policy changes.
+52 UK Government (2022) Spring Statement (link)

+53 We assume the higher and top rate thresholds in Scotland remain fixed, the other thresholds are assumed to increase with inflation and tax rates remain fixed at current levels.

+agreed a payment of £375 million for the spillover covering 2017-18 to 2021-22, spillover amounts for future years have yet been agreed.54 This spillover has not been included in the net position or this analysis.

+4.29 We estimate that higher tax rates and the changes to the higher rate threshold in Scotland have added £847 million to the net position in Scotland in 2022-23, with most of this coming from Scottish Government policy changes.
 The positive effect on the net position from Scottish Government income tax policy is expected to be more than offset by the negative economic effects in 2022-23.
 The forecast net position in 2022-23 is £157 million, after adjusting for the most recent outturn data.
 By 2026-27, we expect policy divergences between Scotland and the UK will add £1,810 million to the net position.
 Overall the net position is forecast to be a positive £221 million in 2026-27 as the policy divergence outweighs the effects of lower employment and earnings growth in Scotland.